icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

 --------------

 |DCs| are organisations that seek to find and access datasets through the Open Energy Governance Service
-Platform. |DCs| can be established to serve internal organisational needs, to serve external customers, or both. |DCs| is a catch-all term referring to all parties accessing data via the |OEGS|.
+Service. |DCs| can be established to serve internal organisational needs, to serve external customers, or both. |DCs| is a catch-all term referring to all parties accessing data via the |OEGS|.
 Full guidance can be found in `Guidance for Data Consumers`